Flow views and infinite interval exchange transformations for recognizable substitutions: Self-similar tilings, S-adic sequences and fusion tilings of

 \section{Self-similar tilings, S-adic sequences and fusion tilings of $\R$}

 Our construction works in a number of other situations.
 We provide a relatively complete description of the one-dimensional case below.
-Preliminary work is being carried out in higher dimensions\cite{Me.Lorenzo.Flow}.
-For subshifts in $\Z^m$ the result is $m$ commuting IIETs on $[0,1]$, and for fusion tilings there is a canonical flow view representation but the action of the first return map is less clear.
+Extension to higher dimensions could be of interest but we will not discuss that here.